 Rear door toward the roof line

-Set the swing-door end facing the eave where your crew is working to keep walk-in loading and ground-throw paths aligned.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw work along the same efficient path today.

 Surface protection